AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/courses.md

 Both Author and Admin can create certifications and learning programs for learners from the Author app.
 From the home page, click either Certifications, or Learning Programs to create the respective learning objects.

-To know how to create and manage certifications and learning programs, see&nbsp; [Certifications](https://helpx.adobe.com/captivate-prime/administrators/feature-summary/certifications.html)&nbsp;and&nbsp; [Learning Programs](https://helpx.adobe.com/captivate-prime/administrators/feature-summary/learning-programs.html).
+To know how to create and manage certifications and learning programs, see  [Certifications](https://helpx.adobe.com/captivate-prime/administrators/feature-summary/certifications.html) and  [Learning Programs](https://helpx.adobe.com/captivate-prime/administrators/feature-summary/learning-programs.html).

 ## Mandatory courses for external certification {#mandatorycoursesforexternalcertification}